Bait Al Naboodah opened its doors on November 14, 1995. After its renovation and restoration, Bait Al Naboodah was reopened again on April 08, 2018.

 This charming two-storey house is built around a large courtyard with walls made of coral.
-What makes Bait Al Naboodah architecturally unique among other Sharjah's traditional buildings are the teak columns,and the intricate plaster and wood carvings found throughout the house.
+What makes Bait Al Naboodah architecturally distinguished are the teak columns and the intricate plaster and wood carvings found throughout the house.
 In addition, the house features malaqaf (wind scoops) that are built into the walls, instead of the traditional barjeel (wind towers).

-Bait Al Naboodah was remarkable for its design, beauty and size.
-The building embraced local design elements and cultural practices, while incorporating architectural influences from the broader Gulf region.
+Bait Al Naboodah is famous for its design, beauty and size.
+The building embraces local design elements and cultural practices, while incorporating architectural influences from the broader Gulf region.
 It was one of Sharjah's largest houses and is a prime example of a grand coastal home.